ingmapping/docker-openstreets-nl/README.md

 ```
 docker run -i -t --rm --name docker-openstreets-nl -v 'pwd'/:/data -e MIN_ZOOM=3 -e MAX_ZOOM=14 docker-openstreets-nl
 ```
-## Viewing your basemap/raster tiles
+## How to use/view your generated openstreets-nl raster tiles

-Once that you have your tiles exported in a folder directory structure, you can view the generated raster tiles using various JavaScript mapping libraries.
+Once that you have your tiles exported in a folder directory structure, you can use/view the generated raster tiles using various JavaScript mapping libraries.
 For example:

 * [Leaflet JS](https://leafletjs.com/) is a lightweight open source JavaScript library for building interactive web maps.